 UCLA will automatically drop a student’s courses if payment is not received on time.
 This can have both short-term and long-term consequences.

-Students who have an alternate health care provider may waive SHIP either quarterly or annually and will therefore see a deduction for this amount on the quarterly BruinBill.
+Students who have an alternate health care provider may waive SHIP (UC Student Health Insurance Plan) either quarterly or annually and will therefore see a deduction for this amount on the quarterly BruinBill.
 Click here for details on how to waive SHIP.

 For questions about paying for or waiving SHIP, call the Arthur Ashe Student Health Center at (310) 825-4073, and select option 4.